imatanu108/early-morning-theme/README.md

 Then open the extension folder of vscode following this path `c:\Users\Alex\.vscode\extensions`

-Here you will find all the extension list you've installed on your pc.
+Here you will find all the extension list you've installed on vscode.
 Now find the recently installed useless theme extension on that list and open the folder.

 #### Step-3